 Enter No-Code and AI-Powered Tools

 Today’s automation tools—especially AI-driven ones like —let you automate downloads without writing a single line of code.
 Just describe what you want (“Download all invoice PDFs and their dates”), and the AI figures out the rest.
-It’s like having a digital intern who never gets tired, never misses a file, and never asks for a raise.
+The trade-off shifts: instead of writing and patching selectors, you're describing the outcome ("download all invoice PDFs and their issue dates") and letting the tool plan the extraction.
+That's where this becomes accessible to people who don't think of themselves as scrapers.

 This shift is huge for business users.
 Now, anyone can automate file downloads, batch jobs, and even complex multi-step processes—no IT ticket required.